Cubic M To Sq Ft

 Step 2: Determine the Thickness in Feet:

 Measure or determine the thickness (height or depth) of the material you're working with in feet.
-Let's call this thickness "h" (in feet).
+On top of that, let's call this thickness "h" (in feet).
 Remember to ensure consistent units throughout the calculation.

 Step 3: Calculate the Area in Square Feet: